web-illinois/toolkit-management/documentation/PROJECT_WORKFLOW.md

 ### Categories
 * **For Product Review**: needs to be validated by the WIGG Product Review team
 * **Done**: does not need to be validated by the WIGG Product Review team -- used for internal items

+## Emergency Fixes
+This contains breaking issues or issues with a high accessibility violation that needs to bypass the regular process.
+These usually cause the toolkit to increment by a minor version.

+### Who does this and when?
+Product Review puts new items here; the person responsible for building the toolkit resolves and moves these back to review for the next iteration.

+### Categories
+* **Emergency Fixes**

 [Back to the README.md document](README.md)